 I'm very proud to offer a new project created at the Brass Ark for trombonists looking for a vintage instrument but with the modern features of the latest valve design, wraps and leadpipes.
 I think we can all agree that Bach 42s and Conn 88Hs have set the bar for orchestral large bore trombones since their acceptance of the standard "tool of the trade" in the 1950s.
-These designs are sacred at this point and have been copied by other makers over and over again... yet there is something that is always missing in a copy, which as good as it may be, it never seems to have the same sound as the real thing.
+These designs are almost sacred at this point and have been copied by other makers over and over again... yet there is something that is always missing in a copy, which as good as it may be, it never seems to have the same sound as the real thing.

 I was speaking with my good friend, Don Sawday, and we had the idea of collaborating on a new project to update vintage trombones and see how well we could get them to play.
 Don is a phenomenal brass technician, working with some of the legends like Larry Minick and Bob Malone.
 After a few prototypes and valve experimentations we think we have created something special.

 The finish is not always perfect with these instruments as we are starting with vintage pieces, but we're very happy with the way they play and hope that this offers another unique instrument for trombonists to consider when looking for the sound that makes them happy.
 Please see the dedicated page for more information about this instrument.

 Currently working on vintage Elkhart Conn 88H refit Sawday/Ark Trombones.
 E-mail for more information